paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - Latencies
     - TLB
   - basic vector flops - FMA and such, with single/double precision
+    - can probably use hand-written.
+Consider likwid benchmarks
   - integer arithmetic
 - Confirm
   - make sure they run the way we expect (use another tool, not FHV)